 A risk-sharing model that fails to recognize the uneven distribution of risk among universities could reduce educational access for those who need it most-precisely those often served by HBCUs.

 As noted earlier, Tuskegee accepts approximately 30 percent of applicants, compared to about 2 percent at predominately white institutions of similar prestige.
 Yet our retention and graduation outcomes remain consistently high.
 We do more with less for students who are too often overlooked by the broader higher education system.

-Under the proposed College Cost Reduction Act (CCRA), institutions like Tuskegee could be held financially liable for student loan defaults.
-However, our students already face systematic barriers, and while our three-year loan default rate remains manageable those figures are likely skewed nationwide due to COVIDrelated policies and deferment options.
+Under the proposed College Cost Reduction Act (CCRA), institutions like students already face systematic barriers, and while our three-year loan default rate remains manageable those figures are likely skewed nationwide due to COVID related policies and deferment options.